 During 2021, a Plan to redeem the remaining preferred stock was developed in agreement with a significant holder of preferred shares.
-In order to complete the Plan, the Company's Articles were further amended and restated (the

-"Restated Articles") to permit the redemption of non-cumulative perpetual preferred stock on a pro-rata basis relative to the preferred shareholder positions at a discounted price of \$825 to the stated liquidation preference and without the prior payment of preferred stock dividends.
-In additions, the Restated Articles authorized redemption of nearly 50% of the outstanding shares at the time in 2021 (the "Initial Redemption") on a pro rata basis between Series A and Series B shares, and Series A before Series B for all shares subsequent to the Initial Redemption.
+In order to complete the Plan, the Company's Articles were further amended and restated (the "Restated Articles") to permit the redemption of non-cumulative perpetual preferred stock on a pro-rata basis relative to the preferred shareholder positions at a discounted price of \$825 to the stated liquidation preference and without the prior payment of preferred stock dividends.
+In addition, the Restated Articles authorized redemption of nearly 50% of the outstanding shares at the time in 2021 (the "Initial Redemption") on a pro rata basis between Series A and Series B shares, and Series A before Series B for all shares redeemed subsequent to the Initial Redemption.
 The Restated Articles were approved at separate common and preferred shareholder meetings held on September 24, 2021.
 Commencing with the Initial Redemption in 2021, the Company will have four years to redeem the remaining shares of its preferred stock.
 If any preferred stock remains outstanding at the end of the four-year term, the terms of the Restated Articles will "spring back" to the original terms issued in 2009 for any future preferred stock redemptions.
 In the event preferred shares remain outstanding upon the third anniversary of the Initial Redemption, one new directorship would be created and the Board would appoint one of three nominees proposed by an "Interested Investor" (as defined in the Restated Articles) to serve in such seat as well as on the Audit Committee and Compensation Committee of the Board.
-In addition, pursuant to an agreement entered into between the Company and a significant holder of preferred stock (the "Preferred Shareholder") on July 23, 2021, during the four year period after the Initial Redemption the Preferred Shareholder at the time agreed not to: (i) engage in any solicitation of proxies or written consents from the shareholders of the Company, (ii) conduct a referendum of the shareholders of the Company, or (iii) knowingly assist or participate in any such solicitation of proxies or written consents for a period beginning on the date of the Initial Redemption through the earlier to occur of the third anniversary of the date of the Initial Redemption or termination of the Agreement (e.g., by purchase of all remaining outstanding preferred shares).
-After the four year period the key terms of the preferred stock as agreed when originally issued in 2009 will be reinstated if any preferred shares are still outstanding.
+In addition, pursuant to an agreement entered into between the Company and a significant holder of preferred stock (the "Preferred Shareholder") on July 23, 2021, the Preferred Shareholder agreed not to: (i) engage in any solicitation of proxies or written consents from the shareholders of the Company, (ii) conduct a referendum of the shareholders of the Company, or (iii) knowingly assist or participate in any such solicitation of proxies or written consents, for a period beginning on the date of the Initial Redemption through the earlier to occur of the third anniversary of the date of the Initial Redemption or termination of the Agreement (e.g., by purchase of all remaining outstanding preferred shares).
+After the four-year period, the key terms of the preferred stock as originally issued in 2009 will be reinstated, if any preferred shares are still outstanding.
+The Restated Articles can be found at www.cibmarine.com.

-During 2018, 2019, 2020, 2021 and 2022, CIB Marine incurred \$0.5 million, \$0.1 million, \$0.1 million, \$0.5 million and \$0.1 million, respectively, in expenses related to the redemption of preferred stock.
+During 2018, 2019, 2020, 2021, and 2022, CIB Marine incurred \$0.5 million, \$0.1 million, \$0.1 million, \$0.5 million and \$0.1 million, respectively, in expenses related to the redemption of preferred stock.
 Expenses were for legal, investment banking, tax and other professional services reported in the consolidated financial statements of operations under professional services.

+CIB Marine did not repurchase preferred stock during 2023.
 Between 2018 and 2022, CIB Marine repurchased the following preferred stock: